LONDON (Reuters) - Carl James became a trader when he was 19, in the boisterous telephone dealing rooms of the 1990s.

 Stocks and currencies mostly moved to electronic and automated trading platforms over the past 15 years but the opaque $100 trillion-plus world of government and corporate debt has been a laggard.

 It is catching up.
 Nearly two-thirds of government and corporate bond orders in the United States and Europe are now placed electronically on average, according to 12 large asset managers, banks and trading venues interviewed by Reuters.
-Volumes are also rising in more specialized markets such as junk debt, emerging markets, repurchase agreements and swaps.
+Volumes are also rising in more specialised markets such as junk debt, emerging markets, repurchase agreements and swaps.

 The change has accelerated since new European Union rules in 2018 made it more cumbersome to carry out trades over-the-counter, they said.
 Electronic platforms make the required time stamping and data reporting easier.

-This has contributed to a reduction in staff in trading rooms and a shift toward hiring quantitative analysts, often mathematicians.
+This has contributed to a reduction in staff in trading rooms and a shift towards hiring quantitative analysts, often mathematicians.
 It has also dented fixed income revenue at some banks - the middle men who have oiled bond market trading.